What Are Gmail Distribution Lists and What’s Their Purpose?

 Editing Distribution Lists in Gmail

-Now that you know how to create your first Gmail contact group and using it to send the same message to multiple recipients, you should also learn how to edit it so that you can remove or add recipients as needed.
+Now that you know how to create your first Gmail contact group and use it to send the same message to multiple recipients, you should also learn how to edit it so that you can remove or add recipients as needed.

 To remove a contact: